hahnprojects/flow/README.md

 }
 ```

-Alternatively you can install the Flow-CLI globally `npm i -g @hahnpro/flow-cli` and use it directly: `flow-cli build <modulename>`
+Alternatively you can install the Flow-CLI globally `npm i -g @hahnpro/flow-cli` and use it directly: `flow build <modulename>`

 ### Flow-Module Upload